Kentucky Surgical Errors Attorneys

 Talk to our Louisville and Lexington medical negligence lawyers

-At Wilt & Associates, our attorneys represented hospitals and doctors for 15 years.
+At Wilt Injury Lawyers, our attorneys represented hospitals and doctors for 15 years.
 We know when a duty of care has been breached and when it is necessary to take immediate action.
 Our unmatched track record of successful results for victims of surgical errors is why our former and current clients continue to refer us to their family and friends.
 To talk about your case, please call 502-253-9110 or fill out our contact form to schedule a free consultation.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.